magee256/donation_analytics/src/README.md

 - `unit_tests` - directory containing unit tests.
 Meant to be run with `pytest`.

 ### Requirements
 The code is written using only Python standard library modules.
-The code was tested to work with Python 2.7 or 3.6, though earlier versions should be compatible.
+The code was tested to work with Python 2.7 or 3.6, though earlier versions are likely compatible.

 The unit tests require pytest to be installed.